lgtm-migrator/invenio-records-draft/README.rst

     6. Published records can not be directly created/updated/patched.
 Draft records can be created/updated/patched.

-    7. The serialized represetation of a published record contains a section named `links`.
+    7. GET on a published record returns top-level section and HTTP header `links`.
        Apart from `self` the section contains:

         a. `draft` - a url that links to the "draft" version of the record.
 This url is present